-I am GGG, a proud feminist/ally, and a geek of various stripes.
+I am GGG, fundamentally musical, and a geek of various stripes.
 One of my favorite modes of interaction with other people is gaming, of the board, card, console and LARP varieties mostly. -- Let's play.

 Some summers ago I finished a documentary about a group of Jazz musicians in Harlem which premiered at a Harlem Film festival.
 I love film, and have spent 2 summers, one at Oxford and the other at Universal Studios in California studying it.
 Previously I've had gigs dealing with internet media and Art Gallery openings, and conferences where people need video.

 My primary health and fitness activity used to be my DDR habit (Seriously curtailed now that I live in an apartment), but that's been replaced by 3-4x weekly gym visits (personal trainer and Yoga/cardio/circuit workouts).
 Been at it for a year and a half and looking to continue the ramp up.